 Even if a blog or photoblog is not up to the standard of your usual work it is often seen as a sandbox for experiments or a place to bounce creative ideas off the wider photo community.
-Blogging on a photography or microstock related topic is a great way to 'learn though teaching'.
+Blogging on a photography or microstock related topic is a great way to 'learn through teaching'.

 You could create a gallery of your work online, but the reason blogs are so popular is their ease of upload and ability to form networks of related blogs though comments and trackbacks.
-Galleries are simple to add images to often have a disadvantage of feeling like browsing though a directory tree of thumbnails on a computer, it's difficult to make a gallery feel 'alive' or tell a story.
+Galleries are simple to add images to often have a disadvantage of feeling like browsing through a directory tree of thumbnails on a computer, it's difficult to make a gallery feel 'alive' or tell a story.

 Benefits: if done properly blogging can:

-• Form a handy journal of places you visited, shoots you organised or subjects of your photo studies.
+- Produce a handy journal of places you visited, shoots you organised or subjects of your photo studies.

 Disadvantages: